dckms/system-architecture/emacsway/it/ddd/tactical-design/domain-model/domain-events/domain-events-in-ddd.rst

     In other two cases you control when events are published as well handlers execution – in or outside existing transaction.

     In my opinion **it is good approach to always handle domain events in existing transaction** and treat aggregate method execution and handlers processing as atomic operation.
-    This is good because if you have a lot of events and handlers you do not have to think about initializing connections, transactions and what should be treat in “all-or-nothing” way and what not.
+    This is good because if you have a lot of events and handlers you do not have to think about initializing connections, transactions and what should be treat in "all-or-nothing" way and what not.

     \- "How to publish and handle Domain Events" [#fnkgde1]_ by Kamil Grzybek